gardener/etcd-backup-restore/docs/deployment/getting_started.md

 INFO[0018] No events received to save snapshot.
 Skipping delta snapshot.
 ```

-The command mentioned above takes hourly snapshots and pushs it to S3 bucket named "etcd-backup".
+The command mentioned above takes hourly snapshots and push it to S3 bucket named "etcd-backup".
 It is configured to keep only last 10 backups in bucket.

 `Exponential` policy stores the snapshots in a condensed manner as mentioned below:
 - All full backups and delta backups for the previous hour.